dandersen19/max-abstractions/README.md

 # max-abstractions
 Assorted Max abstractions.

 For more information, see http://www.drakeandersen.com/research

+(c) 2020 by Drake Andersen

 ## Install
 ```